An algebraic model for rational torus-equivariant spectra: Model structures and equivalences on the algebraic categories

+in which $M_E$ is the image of the top horizontal.
+We argue that the top horizontal is in fact a monomorphism, and it then follows since ($\RRd (f)$ is flat over $\RRd (e)$) that $M_E$ is acyclic.

+In fact the bottom horizontal is an isomorphism since $X$ is $qce$; indeed the $F$th idempotent piece is the map $\RRd (F)\tensor_{\RRd (E)}X(E)\lra X(F)$.
+The left hand vertical is a monomorphism since it can be viewed as a composite

+the first is a monomorphism since the diagonal is and $\RRd (f)$ is flat over $\RRd (e)$, and the second map is an isomorphism.
+It follows that the top horizontal is a monomorphism as required.

-We may then cellularize with respect to the images of the cells $G/H_+$.
-By the Cellularization Principle \ref{prop-cell-qe} this induces a Quillen equivalence since the cells are already torsion modules by Lemma~\ref{lem-torsion}.
+This shows that we have a Quillen pair, and we now cellularize with respect to the images of the cells $G/H_+$.
+By the Cellularization Principle \cite{cellprin} this induces a Quillen equivalence of cellularizations since the cells are small and lie in $\cA_c^p (G)$.

-Finally, it remains to check that cellularization is the identity on $\cA (G)$.
-This will be completed by Proposition \ref{prop:weise} which states that cellular equivalences for qce modules are precisely the homology isomorphisms.
+Finally, it remains to check that cellularization is the identity on $\cA_c^p (G)$.
+This will be completed by Theorem \ref{prop:cellequivisequiv} which states that cellular equivalences for qce modules are precisely the quasi-isomorphisms.
 Thus,

 \end{proof}